 Earth Day is the day to demonstrate support for environmental protection.
 A popular environmental slogan is “Think globally, act locally.”
 We celebrate this day by sharing ways you can make lasting positive change and begin conservation at home, right in your garden.

-Read books about sustainablelandscaping.
+- Read books about sustainable landscaping.
 Two great books are Doug Tallamy’s Bringing Nature Home and Nature’s Best Hope.
 The first book reveals the significant connection between native plant species and native insects, a relationship that has far-reaching effects on the rest of the food chain.
 The second book explains how every landowner can make a difference in wildlife conservation and biodiversity by choosing native plants.
-An entomologist and wildlife ecologist, Doug explains his compelling rationale and extensive research in a presentation recorded right before the pandemic in early March 2020 in New Canaan, Connecticut, at the end of this article (Special thanks to New Canaan Land Trust for sharing this presentation with the public).
+An entomologist and wildlife ecologist, Doug explains his compelling rationale and extensive research in a presentation given March 2020 in New Canaan, Connecticut, at the end of this article.